-Is Puerto Vallarta safe?
-This question may be at the forefront of your mind if you are planning a trip to the little Jalisco beach town of Puerto Vallarta for the first time but you needn’t be.
+Is Puerto Vallarta safe for tourists in 2023?
+You might be concerned about safety if you are planning a trip to the popular Jalisco beach town of Puerto Vallarta for the first time but you needn’t be.

 Statistically speaking, Puerto Vallarta is one of the safest places in Mexico.
 In a survey of several hundred Purto Vallarta residents, the vast majority said that they felt very safe in the city.